-The full Masters award requires you to gain 180 credits, including a 60 credit dissertation.
-The following modules are studied as part of the Education Policy, Practice and the Professional curriculum.
-The remaining credits should be made up from your other subject specialism.
+The full Master’s award requires you to gain 180 credits.
+You will complete another 60-credit block* and a 60-credit dissertation.
+The following modules are studied as part of the 60-credit Education Policy, Practice and the Professional block.

 Education Policy, Governance, and Professionalism (30 credits)